sahandsydney/Business_Forecasting/model/README.md

 This folder also contains Adani news headlines from 2004-2022 classified using the same finetuned model.
 If you are finding any difficulties in running the model, please go through [this code](https://github.com/rahulrao9/Business_Forecasting/blob/main/code/news.ipynb)

-You Can Download the model with this [link](https://www.kaggle.com/datasets/rahulrrao/finetuned-finbert-for-financial-news-headlines?select=tf_model.h5)
+You can download the model with this [link](https://www.kaggle.com/datasets/rahulrrao/finetuned-finbert-for-financial-news-headlines?select=tf_model.h5)